lddubeau/systemjs_issue2/README.md

 ### Actual behavior

-`modC.js` fails to load properly.
-Two HTTP requests are made for it, and its loading ends with an error.
+Two HTTP requests are made for `modC.js`

 Errors on the console:

 ```
-Assertion failed: is loading Uncaught (in promise)
+Uncaught (in promise) Error: (SystemJS) Cannot read property 'length' of null(…)
-Error: (SystemJS) Unable to load dependency http://localhost:3000/js/modC.js.(…)
-Uncaught (in promise) Error: (SystemJS) load.execute is not a function(…)
+Uncaught (in promise) Error: (SystemJS) Cannot read property 'length' of null(…)
 ```

-I've also seen an error triggered by `normalizedDeps` being `null` at [this line](https://github.com/systemjs/systemjs/blob/3d097d90485a3ceaf5751b5b2709ab7606502105/dist/system.src.js#L3086).
+By putting breakpoints and stepping through code I've found that this error is triggered by `normalizedDeps` being `null` at [this line](https://github.com/systemjs/systemjs/blob/3d097d90485a3ceaf5751b5b2709ab7606502105/dist/system.src.js#L3086).

-### Observations

-I ran into this problem while trying to port a large application based on RequireJS to SystemJS.
-The code base has worked fine with RequireJS for years.
-It also works with SystemJS so long as I don't try to load a bundle that calls out to a module that lives outside the bundle.